wiese150/Wiese_Unix_Assignment/README.md

 ## Initial Process for Data Inspection
 1. Initial Process is primarily just setting things up.
 Initializing the repository, connecting to the remote, and getting this README prepared while making this note.
+2. Copied necessary data files and transpose program to repository.